 GCSE music is an exciting opportunity to explore creativity and expression across the history and styles of music in performance, composing and listening.
-There are many opportunities to perform in bands, explore music technology, extra-curricular ensembles and to participate in music tours abroad.
+There are many opportunities to perform in bands, explore music technology, extra-curricular ensembles, and to even participate in music tours abroad.
 If you are considering GCSE music, the minimum recommendation to start the course is grade 2 performance level on a chosen instrument.
-We recommend students opting for GCSE music have instrumental lessons on their musical instrument or voice.